MyRandomShit/tech-progression/short_stories/README.md

 **Timeline:** Kappa-4 (The Plague)
 **Era:** March 2095 (57 years after plague began)
 **Theme:** Divided by biology, connected by humanity
-**Summary:** Elena Vasquez lives in Wellington Haven Cell—safe, sterile, afraid of touch.
+**Summary:** Three lives, three worlds, one plague.
+Elena Vasquez lives in Wellington Haven Cell—safe, sterile, afraid of touch.
 David Torres lives in New York's ruins—a carrier, exiled, dying slowly.
-Two people, two worlds, one plague.
-They'll never meet.
-But they're both human.
+Marcus Wei walks between both worlds in a bio-suit—an explorer, risking death for $180,000 per mission.
+Three perspectives on the invisible wall that divides humanity.
+They'll never truly meet.
+But they're all human.
 And that's something.
-A parallel narrative showing both sides of the invisible wall that will never come down.

 ---